Enkoji Temple 圓光寺

 If Arashiyama's bamboo forest is too crowded for your liking, Enkoji Temple's smaller bamboo forest is located just behind the garden's quaint pond.

-Enkoji Temple also features two impressive rock gardens.
+Enkoji Temple also features a picturesque garden centered on a pond called Jugyuno-tei, and a dry landscape garden called Honryu-tei.
 Honryu-tei, or Running Dragon, is quite unusual as sharp rocks jut out of the sand at various angles to symbolize a flying dragon.
 The other is filled with maples that transform the area into a fiery field of red and orange during autumn.
 A small hill behind the temple affords a grand view of the mountains of Kyoto.

 While you're in the neighborhood, visit nearby Shisendo Temple , a serene Buddhist temple of the Soto Zen sect.
 It was built in the 1600s and considered a masterpiece of its time.